 TERRITORY: One (1) planet, roughly 6800km in diameter; predominantly marsh, many sprawling necropolises, three million unambigiously-alive people at most

-60-200 vassal states and territorial holdings (frequently either through subterfuge, or annexed so long ago that no violent enforcement is necessary; the exact number is hotly disputed)
+60-200 vassal states and territorial holdings (Held through subterfuge, or annexed so long ago that no enforcement is necessary; the exact number is disputed)

 ANALYSIS: The oldest Tyrant by far.
-Other Tyrants are long accustomed to a political order with them as the gravitational center.
+Other Tyrants are long accustomed to them as the political center of gravity.
 Litany sets the rules, calls meetings, oversees treaties, and whips Tyrants into line against external threats.